 Downward dog has its issues with shoulders as well.
 One of those issues is students having the shoulders in the ears just like they might in upward facing dog.
 The other issue, which is partly related to the shoulders-in-the-ears issue, is a pinching sensation somewhere around the top of the shoulder.

-It is after the shoulder blades have been put into place that you would then make any corrections to the arms or shoulder joint itself.
+It is after the shoulder blades are in place that you would make any corrections to the arms or shoulder joint itself.
 Not everyone should have the crease of their elbow facing forward in any posture.
 So, try not to make that a thing unless it is specific to that person for a reason.
-This rotation at the shoulder joint can be used to help alleviate the pinching sensation at the top of the shoulder joint if stabilizing the shoulder girdle and repositioning the scapulae has not already achieved that.
+If stabilizing the shoulder girdle and repositioning the scapulae don’t alleviate the pinching sensation at the top of the shoulder joint, then you can use this rotation to help.

 The takeaway here, in my mind, is the order of operations.
 First, use the larger more impactful muscles and structures.
 Then, fine-tune that with the smaller more vulnerable joint only after doing that.

 Everyone loves the challenges of arm balances.
 But, too many arm balances not built on a solid foundation can become problematic relatively quickly.
 I’ve written a detailed post specifically about handstands, So You Want To Do A Handstand, that lays out the hard work it takes to build up the right patterns to make you successful.